 GET SOME J.A.V.A.

-JOIN: An invitation for a coffee meeting has a universal message to friends and strangers alike: It’s an informal, low expectation conversation that can be achieved in less than 30 minutes.
-In the context of meeting a new business contact, the invitation can be accomplished with an initial email.
+JOIN: An invitation for a coffee meeting has a universal message to friends and strangers alike: It’s an informal, low expectation conversation that can be achieved in 30 minutes.
+In the context of meeting a new business contact, the invitation to join up can be accomplished with an initial email.

 In the email subject line, I put – Coffee Meeting Request.